Is Ophiuchus a Real Starsign?

 What Does Rose Smith think about Ophiuchus?

-“Firstly, people should use the Astro system they feel comfortable with.
+“Firstly, people should use the astrological system they feel comfortable with.
 It’s a case of ‘horses for courses.’
-Secondly, the addition of Ophiuchus to the 12th constellation system would affect many people who would have to accept a different star sign with different dates.
-I am one, and I do not relate much to the proposed Mutable Earth sign, so I’ll be sticking to the 12 constellations Astro system, however, do follow the strongest vibe for you”.
+Secondly, the addition of Ophiuchus as a 13th astrological sign to the 12th constellation system would affect many people who would have to accept a different starsign with different dates.
+I am one, and I do not relate much to the proposed Mutable Earth sign, so I’ll be sticking to the 12 constellation astro system, however, do follow the strongest vibe for you”.

 Author: Rose Smith